-this season 2017-2018, it's the 45th anniversary of the mont-comi. keep in touch to know about the new programmation.
+the season 2017-2018 was the 45th anniversary of the mont-comi. keep in touch to know about the programmation.

 A fabulous video was made for the 40th of Parc du Mont-Comi.
 It's an honor to share this video with all of you.
 We hope you will enjoy it!

 Click here to start the view

 TO SEE THE INTERACTIVE TRAIL MAP CLIC HERE

 Located in Bas-Saint-Laurent, specifically 30 kilometers south of Rimouski, Mont-Comi is unquestionably the biggest ski resort throughout East-of-Quebec.
 Appreciated for its abundance of natural snow and the quality of its ski conditions, skiers and snowboarders from Quebec, Maritimes and also United States come here to practice their favorite sport and enjoy the longest ski season in the region.
 The ski resort is also host of majors events such as Snowmission, a must for Snowboard lovers, helds every year in March.
 If this is your first visit with us or even if you are a regular, you'll want to return to Mont-Comi as often as possible!

 - Elevation : 306 meters

 - 30 runs (from easy to extreme)

 - Steepest run : The "Mur" (the wall)(35°)

 - Halfpipe and Snowpark